Sending money to India is one of the first things you want to know about when you travel overseas for work.

 Bit strange.
 Isn’t it?

-You understand the point I am trying to make, right?
+You understand the point I am trying to make?

-If you unknowingly nodded a yes to my question, YOU can save a huge amount of money in fees and conversion costs by trying these new modern alternatives.
+If you unknowingly nodded a yes to my question, YOU can save a massive amount of money in fees and conversion costs by trying these new modern alternatives.

 Just compare ways to send money to India taking the exchange rate and service that your bank provides.
 You will know what’s the right decision. 😉